 As far as CoolSculpting results in scientific studies, 86% of patients treated achieved reduction in the fat thickness layer (they were all treated in the abdomen and flank / love handles).
 The technology has come a long way over time and at Element Body Lab, our results are backed by our Body Lab Promise so you know your investment is protected.

 The subtle injury to the fat alone causes the cells to go through “apoptosis” or natural, programmed cell death which happens in the first few days.
-The rest of the process basically relies on your wound-healing response, where your inflammatory cells digest between 20-25% of the treated fat cells and you eliminate them, gradually over time through your lymphatic system.
+The rest of the process basically relies on your wound-healing response, where your inflammatory cells digest between 20-25% of the treated fat cells and you eliminate them, gradually over time through your lymphatic system after cryolipolysis.

 Element Body Lab – The Dallas CoolSculpting Experts

-The process itself is scientific, but the artistry of picking the right tools and the right treatment plan do impact your results and overall satisfaction with CoolSculpting.
+The process itself is scientific, but the artistry of picking the right tools and the right treatment plan do impact your results and overall satisfaction with your CoolSculpting experience.

 We at Element Body Lab pride ourselves on offering the best customer service, the highest trained providers who understand the extensive knowledge behind the CoolSculpting technology, and to provide Dallas with the absolute best body sculpting experience possible.
 Give us a call to learn more about the treatment at 214-897-3006 from the Dallas CoolSculpting Experts.